caithmac/upsc-digitalgarden/src/site/notes/UPSC/Criticism of Plato.md

 ## Defense of Plato against Popper's critique
 - Plato's state is not police state.
 Rather it is lead by rational and ethical ruler who had a life of education. training, dedication and renunciation.
 - Since order in society can  destroy individual himself, Plato is concerned about order and society and rulers with well ordered souls.
-- The [[Philosopher King|Philosopher King]] are denied even basic amenities like family and property.
+- The [[UPSC/Philosopher King|Philosopher King]] are denied even basic amenities like family and property.
 Plato's rule can be anything but not rule of privilege class.
 - Platonic state enabled the individual to fulfil himself to highest capability.
 Therefore, state was not end in itself but means.

 ## Conclusion